Malganiak/Malganiak/README.md

 <br>

-## 🔎 Model Architecture : `Léo / Malganiak`
+## 🔎 whoami : `Malganiak`

-> *"Every phenomenon in this world can be understood and decoded through data."*
+> *"Everything leaves a trace.
+The job is to find it, read it, and turn it into something useful."*

-I am an AI/ML Student & Developer deeply passionate about raw data, Artificial Intelligence, and fieldwork (OSINT).
-I build systems that translate complex theoretical concepts into robust, real-world solutions.
+AI/ML developer and OSINT practitioner.
+I work with raw data and care about what it actually reveals — not the hype around it.
+I'd rather ship a tool that does one concrete thing well than a demo that looks impressive and breaks the next day.

-* **Objective Function:** Maximize concrete, actionable impact.
+* **Focus** — Concrete, shippable impact over polished slideware.
-* **Loss Function:** Minimize "bullshit" and AI hype.
+* **Allergic to** — Buzzwords, AI hype, and vendor lock-in.
-* **Core Philosophy:** I am not a fan of Big Tech (GAFAM) or proprietary AI giants. **Long live Open Source! 🐧✊**
+* **Conviction** — No love for Big Tech (GAFAM) or closed AI.
+Open source, all the way. 🐧✊

 ---